 CFIUS: BACKGROUND & PROCESS

-CFIUS was established by executive order in 1975 to monitor the impact of foreign investment in the United States and coordinate the implementation of U.S. foreign policy on such investment.
+CFIUS was established by executive order in 1975 to monitor the effect of foreign investment in the United States.
 For more than a decade, CFIUS had no enforcement capabilities.
-In 1988, in response to rising concerns over the effects of foreign direct investment on U.S. national security, Congress enacted Section 721 of the Defense Production Act of 1950.
-This "Exon-Florio Amendment" authorized the President of the United States to examine and block acquisitions, mergers, and takeovers resulting in foreign control of a U.S. business that threaten national security.
-The power granted to the President under Exon-Florio applies to both proposed and consummated transactions.
+In 1988, in response to rising concerns over the effects of foreign direct investment on U.S. national security, Congress amended the Defense Production Act of 1950.
+This "Exon-Florio Amendment" authorized the President to examine and block transactions resulting in foreign "control" (subsequently broadly defined) of any U.S. business when such a transaction could threaten national security.
+The President then delegated to CFIUS the task of reviewing such transactions.